pyne/pyne/docs/usersguide/material.rst

 it with the mass-weighted values.
 Note that when you initialize a material from atom fractions, the sum of all of the atom fractions will be stored as the atoms per molecule on this class.
-Additionally, if a mass is not already set on the material, the molecular weight will be used.
+Additionally, if a mass is not already set on the material, the molecular mass will be used.

 .. code-block:: ipython